mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - The ability to turn game sound effects on or off
 - An easy way to provide the developer with feedback on the game
 - An easy mechanism to start a new game and maintain session scores
-- An accessibile game website that can be viewed and played on any device
+- An accessible game website that can be viewed and played on any device

 ### User Stories